 About the Park: The waters of Lake Superior surround this Michigan national park, which sits in the northwestern part of the state’s Upper Peninsula.
 Isle Royale includes just over 206 square miles of wilderness on the main island, plus more than 400 smaller islands.

 How to Get There: You’ll need a boat or a seaplane to get to Isle Royale.
-Ferries run regularly during the summer months from Grand Portage, Houghton, and Copper Harbor.
+Ferries run regularly during the summer months from Grand Portage in Minnesota or from Houghton and Copper Harbor in Michigan.
+These ferries are foot ferries – you will not be bringing your vehicle!

 What People Know It For: Backpackers love the 165 miles of trails, including the route around the entire island that takes two weeks to complete.